vansh-seth/Computer-graphics-Open-GL/Bresenham_Line_Algorithm/Readme.md

 By running the provided code, users can interactively input coordinates and see the result of the Bresenham line drawing algorithm in action.
 This project not only illustrates the efficiency of Bresenham's approach but also serves as a starting point for further exploration into computer graphics and algorithm optimization.

----

-This version includes the steps of the Bresenham line algorithm while removing the compilation and execution details as requested.